oemof/tespy/docs/analyses/exergy.rst

 In literature, exergy is defined as follows:

-    "An opportunity for doing useful work exists whenever two systems at different states are placed in communication, for in principle work can be developed as the two are allowed to come into equilibrium.
-When one of the two systems is a suitably idealized system called an environment and the other is some system of interest, exergy is the maximum theoretical useful work (shaft work or electrical work) obtainable as the systems interact to equilibrium, heat transfer occuring with the environment only."
+    *"An opportunity for doing useful work exists whenever two systems at different states are placed in communication, for in principle work can be developed as the two are allowed to come into equilibrium.
+When one of the two systems is a suitably idealized system called an environment and the other is some system of interest, exergy is the maximum theoretical useful work (shaft work or electrical work) obtainable as the systems interact to equilibrium, heat transfer occuring with the environment only."*
     :cite:`Bejan1996`

 Terminology
 -----------
 The definitions and nomenclature of the exergy analysis in TESPy are based on :cite:`Tsatsaronis2007`.
 The exergy destruction ratios are described in more detail in :cite:`Bejan1996`.
 Since the current version of the exergy analysis in TESPy only focuses on physical exergy and does not include reaction processes yet, chemical exergy is not considered.
-Changes in kinetic and potential exergy are neglected and therefore not considered.
+Changes in kinetic and potential exergy are neglected and therefore not considered as well.

 .. list-table:: Terminology
     :widths: 20 20 10 50